 What Is Diastasis Recti?

-So exactly what is diastasis recti and why is it important for every pregnant woman and new mother to know about it?
+What is diastasis recti?
+And why is it important for every pregnant woman and new mother to know about it?

 Diastasis means ‘separation’ and Recti refers to your ab muscles called the “rectus abdominis which are the outermost abdominal muscles.
 So Diastasis Recti is a separation of the outermost abdominal muscles.